nimrossum/pcpp/week06/code-exercises/week06exercises/answers.md

 **writerTryLock**

-it is obstruction-free, because if the writer is not locked, it will finish in a finite number of steps.
+it is wait-free, because every call finishes its execution in a finite number of steps.

 **writerUnlock**

-it is lock-free, because it guarantees that some method call finishes in a finite number of steps.
+it is wait-free, because every call finishes its execution in a finite number of steps.

 **readerTryLock**

-it is obstruction-free, because if the writer is not locked, it will finish in a finite number of steps.
-If a writer has locked, it will be blocked.
+it is lock-free, because it guarantees that some method call finishes in a finite number of steps.

 **readerUnlock**